Shima Shima Tora no Shimajirō: Critical reception

 On its first airing, Shima Shima Tora no Shimajirō became TV Setouchi's most popular educational anime show in Japan, rivaling NHK's long running Okaasan to Issho.
 The anime is listed as one of the most popular Educational Preschool shows, with having a total of eight seasons that continues to three anime sequels, becoming Benesse's most successful adaptation of the Kodomo Challenge series.
 Reruns of the episodes are broadcast on other stations such as Kids Station and TV Tokyo.

 The series became most popular in the Kanto region of Japan, and was widely popular among children, parents and adults, gaining a decent fanbase over the years.
 According to research done by Benesse in 2015, the series has 99.2% recognition among parents with children aged 0 to 6.
+However, it has faced minor criticisms for featuring an episode that contains a scene where Shimajirō's mother was trying to slap her son, but was stopped by her husband.
+The scene was heavily edited or completely removed from international broadcasts and official streaming releases to deal with modern standards against child abuse.
+It's intensely earnest live-action and animated toilet-training segments from Kodomo Challenge were isolated and went viral online.

 Awards

 The latest series was also nominated in the 2016 International Emmy Awards for best animated series, alongside Ronia the Robber's Daughter.
 In 2021, episode Shimajiro: A World of WOW!
 Our Oceans received the Asian Academy Creative Award for Best Preschool Program and the ContentAsia Award for Best Kids TV Program (non-animated).